kimfetti/SQL_DA_Live/README.md

-# SQL for Data Analysis 📈
+# SQL for Data Analysis Live
-## Live Course

-Welcome to SQL for Data Analysis, an O'Reilly live online course.
+Welcome to _SQL for Data Analysis_, an O'Reilly live online course.
 This course teaches you intermediate SQL querying to drive data-driven insights, and I'm proud to be your instructor for this training.

 In this repository, you'll find:
 - A .sql file to compile the database for this course, [learning_platform.sql](learning_platform.sql)